 In my family, at least a couple of summer weekends were dedicated to cooking Humitas to freeze and store for the winter.
 The precise moment is when the suitable variety of corn, call “Humeros,” and the basil is abundant and cheap, but before the corn is over ripen and turns dry.
 Always check the corn; it should look milky.

 It is unnecessary to do everything in one day; you can cut and match the corn’s husk and leave the mixture ready the day before.
-The next day made the humitas and cook.
+The next day made the humitas and enjoyed it!
 Serve with an excellent Chilean salad.
 Or a few slices of real tomatoes, a true ode to the Chilean summer.